 Not all women will enter menopause the ‘natural‘ way; some may get into menopause

 - Surgically, the result of the removal of both ovaries (Oophorectomy) that is often a component of total hysterectomy, or

-- Induced, the results of certain medications that stop ovarian (estrogen) production, i.e. Lupron that is used for the treatment of Endometriosis or breast cancer, or
+- Induced, the results of certain medications that stop ovarian (estrogen) production, such as Lupron that is used for the treatment of Endometriosis, or chemotherapy drugs such as tamoxifen that are used to treat breast cancer, or

 - As a result of pelvic/vaginal radiation for female cancer

 The functional outcome of the menopausal changes include

 - Intercourse is no longer possible (secondary vaginismus)

 - Gynecologic exams are progressively difficult or no longer possible (secondary vaginismus)